Play-by-mail game: Cost and turn processing time

-Loth noted that, in 1986, $3–5 per turn was the most prevalent cost.
+Loth noted that, in 1986, US$3–5 per turn was the most prevalent cost.
 At the time, some games were free, while others cost as much as $100 per turn.

 PBM magazine Paper Mayhem stated that the average turn processing time in 1987 was two weeks, and Loth noted that this was also the most common.
 Some companies offered longer turnaround times for overseas players or other reasons.
 In 1985, the publisher for Angrelmar: The Court of Kings scheduled three month turn processing times after a break in operations.

 In 1986, play-by-email was a nascent service only being offered by the largest PBM companies.
 By the 1990s, players had more options for online play-by-mail games.
 For example, in 1995, World Conquest was available to play with hourly turns.
 In the 21st century, many games of this genre are called turn-based games and are played via the Internet.

 Game turns can be processed simultaneously or serially.
 In simultaneously processed games, the publisher processes turns from all players together according to an established sequence.
 In serial-processed games, turns are processed when received within the determined turn processing window.